communiteq/wp-discourse-shortcodes/README.md

 - login - whether you with for the link to log the user in to Discourse.
 Defaults to true.

+**Note:** for the 'login' attribute to work, you must configure and enable 'single sign on' between your WordPress site and your Discourse forum, through the wp-discourse plugin.

 Here is a complete `[discourse_link]` shortcode that links to the forum's hompage and logs in the user.
 It adds the class `discourse-button` to the anchor element.